 Timothy Schwartz has conducted research and worked on the island of Hispaniola for 27 years.
 He has also worked and done research in Afghanistan, the Democratic Republic of the Congo, Mexico, Montserrat, the Bahamas, and Kenya.
 He has designed, coordinated, done the analysis and written the reports for more than 100 major surveys and evaluations on issues from health to childcare to livelihood strategies to humanitarian aid program efficiency to the performance of engineering corporations on major infrastructural works.

-Stephane is an international research and communication consultant with particular expertise in digital technology and public relations.
-He is also an experienced researcher in the fields of Maternal and Child Health, Food Security and Education, and has worked in Haiti since 2004.
+Stephane started his career as a photojournalist and graphic designer and has particular expertise in public relations, digital technology and mapping.
+He has worked in Haiti since 2004.
+In 2011 he co-created the platform that would become EKO-Haiti.
+He is the co-founder of MIEMS (Multi-Dimensional Interactive Mapping).
+He has been research consultant on jobs for USAID, WFP, ILO, NORC, IDB, FONKOZE, CASELI/Kellogg Foundation, UN DPPA and numerous other organizations.
+He is also an experienced researcher in the fields of Maternal and Child Health, Food Security and Education.
 Stephane strongly believes in a dialogical approach to local development that seeks to go beyond consultation to participation and beyond capacity building to consciousness-raising and empowerment.

 Senior Editor, Executive Director of translations and transcriptions